Charlieee1/multiple-bases-compression-algorithm/README.md

 The reason the time complexities for addition and multiplication matter is because the numbers used can get very large.

 ## Use cases
+This algorithm probably has very few use cases, since most information is already stored in base-2 friendly values.
+However, there is one (obscure) case I can give where this can be useful: Scratch cloud variables.
+The information to be stored can be in the form of different bases, and the space to store it is very limited.
+This problem of maximizing information density is what inspired me to develop this algorithm.